 Graduate Counseling and Human Relations

 The Graduate Counseling and Human Relations Program offers three master’s degrees: Clinical Mental Health Counseling, Human Relations, and School Counseling.
-The programs are designed to enhance the professional skills and development of students who may choose to achieve licensure or certification, or who want to attain additional knowledge in the area of counseling and human relations.
+The programs are designed to prepare mental health or school counselors for licensure or certification, or others who wish to attain additional knowledge in the area of counseling and human relations.
 While the following provides general guidelines as to academic standards and policies, students should reference specific information described under the specific programs.

 Admission Requirements Include